jgori-ouistiti/CoopIHC/CONTRIBUTING.md

 Constraints for formatting code include
 1. Using black https://pypi.org/project/black/
 2. Line wrapping width of 79 (see PEP8 https://www.python.org/dev/peps/pep-0008/)
+3. Writing sphinx-style dosctrings with name and extended summary (recommend using a tool such as autoDocString)

 If you are using vsCode, you can paste this into your settings.json